Understanding Do-Not-Call rules: The complete guide

 - Checking the DNC registry: Telemarketers must check the registry every 31 days and scrub their lists of any numbers that have been registered.
 It is illegal to call or text numbers listed on the registry unless the caller has express permission or a pre-existing business relationship with the consumer.

 - Obtaining consent: Telemarketers must obtain prior expressed written consent from individuals before contacting them.
 This consent should be documented in case there is ever a question of compliance.
-For example, if you provide consent to contact opt-in and notice language in an online web form, the TrustedForm solution can help provide third-party documentation of the consent language and customer pathway that initiated the outreach.
+For example, if you provide consent to contact opt-in and notice language in an online web form or social media lead ad, the TrustedForm solution can help provide third-party documentation of the consent language and customer pathway that initiated the outreach.

 - Caller identification: Telemarketers are required to provide clear identification information, including their name, the company’s name, and contact details during the call.